May the Lord make you to increase and abound in love toward one another, and toward all men, just as we also do toward you. 1 Thessalonians 3:12

 1 Thessalonians 3

-1 Therefore when we could not stand it any longer, we thought it good to be left behind at Athens alone, 2 and sent Timothy, our brother and God’s servant in the Good News of Christ, to establish you, and to comfort you concerning your faith, 3 that no one would be moved by these afflictions.
+1 Therefore when we could not stand it any longer, we thought it good to be left behind at Athens alone, 2 and sent Timothy, our brother and God’s servant in the gospel of Christ, to establish you, and to comfort you concerning your faith, 3 so that none of you would be moved by these afflictions.
 For you know that we are appointed to this task.
-4 For most certainly, when we were with you, we told you beforehand that we are to suffer affliction, even as it happened, and you know.
+4 For most certainly, when we were with you, we told you beforehand that we are to suffer affliction, which you know has happened.
 5 For this reason I also, when I could not stand it any longer, sent that I might know your faith, for fear that by any means the tempter had tempted you, and our labor would have been in vain.

 Timothy’s Encouraging Report